Menu

 The United States has 99 operable nuclear fission reactors, with a combined net capacity of 99.6 GWe.

-In 2017, nuclear power generated 20% of the country's electricity.
-Four AP1000 reactors had been built, but two of them have stopped.
-One of the reasons for the hiatus in new construction in the United States has been the highly successful evolution in maintenance strategies.
+In 2017, nuclear energy generated 20% of the country's electricity.
+Four AP1000 reactors have been built, but two of them have been stopped.
+One of the reasons for the pause in new construction in the United States has been the successful evolution of maintenance strategies.

-How is nuclear energy used in the world?Canada has 19 operable nuclear reactors, with a combined net capacity of 13.5 GWe.
-In 2017, nuclear power generated 15% of the country's electricity.
+Use of nuclear energy in the worldCanada has 19 nuclear reactors in operation, with a combined net capacity of 13.5 GWe.
+In 2017, nuclear energy generated 15% of the country's electricity.

-In the first part of 2016, the government signed the necessary contracts to renovate and extend the useful life of six reactors at the Bruce generating station.
-The program will extend operational lives by 30-35 years.
+In the first part of 2016, the government signed the necessary contracts to renew and extend the useful life of six reactors at the Bruce plant.
+The program will extend the operational life by 30 to 35 years.

 Mexico has two operable nuclear reactors, with a combined net capacity of 1.6 GWe.
-In 2017, nuclear power generated 6% of the country's electricity.
+In 2017, nuclear energy generated 6% of the country's electricity.

 Atucha nuclear power plant, ArgentinaArgentina has three reactors, with a combined net capacity of 1.6 GWe (gigawatts of electricity).
-In 2017, the country generated 5% of its electricity from nuclear power.
+In 2017, the country generated 5% of its electricity from nuclear energy.

 Brazil has two reactors, with a combined net capacity of 1.9 GWe.
-In 2017, nuclear power generated 3% of the country's electricity.
+In 2017, nuclear energy generated 3% of the country's electricity.

-The list of the countries which have atomicr reactors are:
+The list of countries that have atomic reactors are:

 Country